openethereum/openethereum.github.io/Tutorial-Part-III.md

 ### Watch the block

 For our first trick, we will introduce the simplest of all bonds: `parity.bonds.blockNumber`.
-This evaluates to the current block, expressed as a simple `Number`.
+This evaluates to [the current block](https://github.com/ethcore/parity/wiki/JSONRPC-eth-module#eth_blocknumber), expressed as a simple number.

-In `app.jsx`, remove the entire `App` object and replace it with:
+In `app.jsx`, remove the entire `App` class and replace it with:

 ```jsx
 export class App extends React.Component {